TeamCatB/PersonalSetup/README.md

 Docker provides a platform to easily deploy applications within containers, ensuring isolation and consistent environments.
 Drawing parallels with FreeBSD's "jails" and Linux's "chroot", Docker enhances these concepts with a suite of features that simplify container interaction.
 Coupled with a vast repository of public images for a myriad of applications, Docker is an invaluable tool that every developer should consider mastering.

-Here we will detail some pre-req work needed for the Docker containers to be made.
+Detailed below are some pre-requisites needed for the containers themselves
-Also provided are the sources for the containers themselves.
-(Network bridge for Wireguard and Unbound DNS)

-We will set-up the following containers:

-Unbound DNS

 We need to modifiy systemd-resolved as that is how systemd configures what DNS servers to use for resolving hostnames.